maddox05/maddox05.github.io/README.md

 ### Temporary Preview:

-- Experience the webpage by visiting the [live temporary preview](https://lightandy1.github.io/maddox05.github.io/).
+- Experience the webpage by visiting the [maddox.page](https://maddox.page).

 ### Visit the Page (files not uploaded yet)